 A regional museum, the MHC documents, studies, and interprets the culture and history of Southern Appalachia.
 It also provides museum services to western North Carolina.
-To that end it collects artifacts, builds exhibitions, and showcases traditional skills including craft and music.
+Thus, it collects artifacts, builds exhibitions, and showcases traditional skills including craft and music.

 The collection of over 10,000 artifacts was started in the early 20th Century by faculty and staff at WCU.
 It is rich in agricultural implements, logging and woodworking tools, textiles, and transportation equipment.